slalombuild/compliance-logging/README.md

 </Configuration>
 ```

-2. Add a property that represents the list of fields that need to be masked, the separator being a coma.
+2. Add a property that represents the fields that need to be masked, the fields should be given as a comma separated list.

 ```xml
 <Properties>